ruralocity/everyday_rails_rspec_rails_3_2/README.md

 - `08_features`: Use of Capybara in RSpec feature specs.
 - `09_speedup`: Techniques of running specs more quickly.

-Using Git, you can check out each version by name.
-See details in the book.
+Using Git, you can check out each version by name; for example:

+    git checkout 03_models

 If you're not comfortable with Git, you can also use GitHub's handy branch/tag filter to select a specific tag and browse the source code online.
 To learn more about Git, I recommend [Git Immersion](http://gitimmersion.com/).